kanchen4552/kanchen4552.github.io/_pages/about.md

   enabled: false
 ---

-Kan Chen is an incoming tenure-track Assistant Professor of Biostatistics in the Division of Biostatistics, Department of Population Health Sciences at Weill Cornell Medicine, Cornell University.
+Kan Chen is a tenure-track Assistant Professor in the Department of Population Health Sciences at Weill Cornell Medicine, Cornell University.

 He is currently a postdoctoral research fellow jointly mentored by [Prof. Xihong Lin](https://hsph.harvard.edu/research/lin-lab/) at the Biostatistics Department of Harvard T.H.
 Chan School of Public Health and [Prof. Zhonghua Liu](https://www.publichealth.columbia.edu/profile/zhonghua-liu-scd) at the Biostatistics Department of Columbia University since 2024.